 Looking at things, like looking at art, is quite an art in itself.
 This page goes into the famous Renaissance painting Birth of Venus (ca. 1485) by the Florentine artist Sandro Botticelli (1445-1510), with a large picture to study too.

 The painting was made for the villa of Lorenzo di Pierfrancesco de' Medici at Castello, and is taken to present the birth of love in the world.
 The vary long-haired nude or semi-nude is a Renaissance painting - oil on canvas.
 The figure of Venus in the painting derives from an ancient statue of "Venus Pudica".
 We show you one of the ways to study art through it.
 At the bottom of the page are to works on art.
-Much of the content on the pages referred to there are about Botticelli and his masterpiece. - TK
+Much of the content on the pages referred to there are about Botticelli and his great work.

 THE CENTRAL, deep or inner 'beginner's mind' is inside everyone that is capable of love-making.
 What is more, it could do good to develop it.
 Artistic training assists it a little bit.
 There are other outlets too.